 Overall, the Lawnmaster L10 delivers a lot of performance for a low price point, so unless you need a bigger, more heavy duty robot lawn mower, or smart functionality, it's a strong choice.

-Ideal for small to medium size lawns of up to 1,000 square metres, the McCulloch ROB 1000 is an ideal entry point into the robot lawnmower world.
-It’s not particularly flashy or feature-packed, but it performs all the usual robot lawnmower duties – automatically mowing the lawn within its boundary wire, according to the times and dates you've programmed into it, and returning to its docking station to recharge when its battery gets low.
+Ideal for small to medium size lawns of up to 1,000 square metres, the McCulloch ROB 1000 isn’t particularly flashy or feature-packed, but it performs all the usual robot lawnmower duties – automatically mowing the lawn within its boundary wire, according to the times and dates you've programmed into it, and returning to its docking station to recharge when its battery gets low.

 It also includes an audible alarm and PIN protection to help protect it against theft.
 And it can handle inclines of up to 25% – handy for sloping gardens.